Models of Hyperelliptic Curves with Tame Potentially Semistable Reduction: Calculating Linking Chains

 \begin{remark} The length of the level section of a linking chain, loop or crossed tail $\Ccal \subseteq \X_k$ (that is, the number of $\PP^1$s with multiplicity $\mu$) is equal to $\left|\left(\mu t_2, \mu(t_2 + \delta) \right) \cap \Z\right|$.
 Let $\Y$ be the minimal regular model of $C$ over $L$, $q:\Y \rightarrow \ZZ$ be the quotient by $\Gal(L/K)$ and $\phi : \X\to\ZZ$ the resolution of singularities.
 Then any irreducible component $E$ in the level section of $\Ccal$ is \textit{not} an exceptional divisor - that is to say, it is the image of $\mu$ components of $\Y_k$ which are permuted by $\Gal(L/K)$.
 This can be seen by looking at the explicit automorphisms on the components of $\Y$ given in \cite[Theorem~6.2]{DDMM18}. \end{remark}

-We now illustrate Theorem \ref{thm:uniquepropchild}, and the Remarks following it, with an example. \begin{eg} Consider the hyperelliptic curve $C:y^2=(x^2-p)(x^3-p^5)$ over $K=\Qur$.
+\begin{eg} Consider the hyperelliptic curve $C:y^2=(x^2-p)(x^3-p^5)$ over $K=\Qur$.
 The special fibre of the minimal SNC model of $C/K$ can be seen in Figure \ref{fig:uniqpropchild1}.
 The central components $\Gamma_{\s}$, and $\Gamma_{\s'}$ are labeled and shown in bold.

 If we consider the curves $C_{\tilde{\s}}$ and $C_{\tilde{\s'}}$ and the special fibres of their minimal SNC models we find that they are as pictured in Figure \ref{fig::corsmallmodeg} below.

 We can see that all the components in both Figures \ref{fig::corsmallmodeg1} and \ref{fig::corsmallmodeg2} also appear in the special fibre of the minimal SNC model of $C$.
 They are glued together along one of their multiplicity one components which forms the linking chain in Figure \ref{fig:uniqpropchild1}.
 This provides a visualisation of what we mean when we say the tails of $\Gamma_{\s}$ correspond to those of $\Gamma_{\tilde{\s}}$, the tails of $\Gamma_{\s'}$ correspond to those of $\Gamma_{\tilde{\s'}}$, and that some of these tails form part of the linking chains of the special fibre of the minimal SNC model of $C$. \end{eg}